 \shortname{} contains sentence-aligned evaluation sets for six languages (German, English, Portuguese, Russian, Swedish, and Chinese) that are annotated on top of the Parallel Universal Dependencies treebanks~\cite[PUD; ][]{zeman-etal-2017-conll}. \autoref{fig:pud-comp} summarizes the similarity of the NER annotations across these target languages in PUD.

-We find that the overall distribution of tags is similar for the Western European languages (left panel): the English, German, and Swedish annotations contain very similar counts of \texttt{LOC} and \texttt{PER} entities, while there is slightly more variance in \texttt{ORG} tags.
+We find that the overall distribution of tags is similar for the Western European languages (left panel): the English, German, and Swedish annotations contain very similar counts of \texttt{LOC} and \texttt{PER} entities, with slightly more variance in \texttt{ORG} tags.
 Portuguese has a similar distribution with slightly more \texttt{LOC} entities.
 However, the Russian and Chinese annotations contain differing distributions from both these languages and each other.

 A similar trend occurs in the sentence-level pairwise agreement on entity counts and identities between languages (center).
 There is relatively high agreement on the number of entities between European languages, with Russian differing slightly more from English, German, Portuguese, and Swedish.
 However, the Chinese benchmark agrees less frequently: the Chinese annotations match other languages on the number of entities in 50.4\% of sentences; the other languages have an average agreement of 71.7--75.6\%.
 Pairwise agreement on the specific entities in a given sentence shows similar behavior, albeit with lower agreement overall (right).